 Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic technique that allows individuals to heal from the symptoms and emotional distress caused by negative or traumatic life events.
 It's often assumed that trauma and emotional pain take forever to heal, which is simply not true.
 Your body has an innate set of systems in place to heal from physical injury and your mind is no different.
 It can and wants to heal from psychological trauma.

 EMDR is guided by the Adaptive Information Processing (AIP) model, which states trauma is stored and stuck in the brain's neural network.
 Often, it only takes being reminded of a piece of the memory for the entire event to be recalled.
-The goal of EMDR therapy is to help one reprocess the associated material of said traumatic experiences and add adaptive components to the brain's neural network.
+The goal of EMDR therapy is to help one reprocess the associated material of said traumatic experiences and add adaptive components to the brain's neural networks.

 The process of EMDR is rather simple.
-I'll ask you purposeful questions related to the event and immediately after, ask you to hold the disturbance at the forefront of your mind while going into a set of eye movement or tapping.
+I'll ask you purposeful questions related to the event and ask you to hold the event at the forefront of your mind while going into a set of eye movements or tapping.
 When we bring awareness to an event, we hold it in our working memory.
 Performing a second task while recalling the distressing event means both tasks must compete for the working memory’s resources.
 During this, the distressing memory transforms and re-stores in its new state.
 More information on EMDR and the brain's processing system can be found in my blog, Beyond Traditional Talk Therapy: EMDR.

 Traumatic events produce exhaustion on many levels, emotionally, physiologically, and cognitively.
 Post-traumatic stress disorder (PTSD) can occur when one has a difficult time recovering after experiencing or witnessing a terrifying event.
 Triggers can bring back memories of the event, accompanied by intense emotional and physical reactions.